Is Aircall the best VoIP phone solution for your business?

 At first glance, Phone.com seems like a steal, especially for healthcare companies seeking HIPAA compliance to host video appointments.
 Before you dive in, take a moment to consider the fine print.

-You can’t send and receive SMS messages on the base plan, which can cause problems if you’re a small business that communicates with customers through texts and wants to keep costs down.
+You can’t send and receive SMS messages on the base plan.
+This can cause problems if you’re a small business that communicates with customers through texts.

-While you can record phone calls with Phone.com, you’ll have to buy an expensive add-on ($8 per month) unless you upgrade to the Pro plan.
+While you can record phone calls with Phone.com, you’ll have to buy an expensive add-on that costs $8 per month unless you upgrade to the Pro plan.
 Also, you can only store call recordings in your account for 13 months, which may not be long enough if legal disputes arise.

 Key features of Phone.com